dansati/odin-recipes/README.md

 # odin-recipes
-This project is to show the basic HTML skills I have learnt.
+This project is to show the basic HTML and git skills I have learnt.